eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase2.md

   - Details of frontend features and implementations.

 - Tell users that the phase 2 is completed.
 And finish this workshop.
-- If the user really wants to continue to phase 3 encourage that they copy and paste the KI-Assistance for Phase 3 (https://raw.githubusercontent.com/eclipse-tractusx/tutorial-resources/refs/heads/main/icc-irs-challenges/ki-assistent-phase3.md) into the chat.
+- If the user really wants to continue to phase 3 encourage that they copy and paste the AI assistance for Phase 3 (https://raw.githubusercontent.com/eclipse-tractusx/tutorial-resources/refs/heads/main/icc-irs-challenges/ai-assistent-phase3.md) into the chat.